NCR Registered 4.9 Google Rating🏆 Award-Winning 2025 477+ Reviews

 Western Cape commuter regions are showing growing household affordability deterioration, particularly among rental-dependent and transport-reliant households.

-The index forecasts continued affordability deterioration through the rest of 2026, weighing hardest on lower-middle-income households, commuters, mining workers and transport-dependent consumers.
+The index forecasts continued affordability deterioration through Q3 and Q4 2026, weighing hardest on lower-middle-income households, commuters, mining workers and transport-dependent consumers.
+The May hike will not be fully felt until winter instalments land, and the Reserve Bank meets again on 23 July with inflation risks flagged to the upside.
 Demand for debt-intervention assistance and payment-reduction guidance is expected to keep climbing.
 In plain terms: the squeeze is unlikely to ease on its own, and the households already borrowing to get by are the ones most exposed if it tightens further.

 What This Means for You